pyos/dg/addon/readline/README.md

 reader.input 'enter stuff here: '
 ```

-#### Change some settings

-`Readline` has several methods and attributes that may be overriden.
+#### Add history

-Add the `History` mix-in to enable arrow-based history navigation.
+Inherit from the `History` mix-in to enable arrow-based history navigation.

 ```dg
 MyReadline = subclass readline.History readline.Readline where
 ```

+`History` instances have a `history` attribute, which is a list of strings
+that have been entered so far.
+Save it in a file somewhere and restore on startup,
+if you wish.

 #### Turn system task control on/off